 Near to 20,000 people visited the 17th edition of the Science Party at Barcelona and had the opportunity to learn about diverse scientific fields, such as mathematics, physics and astronomy.
 A total of 160 activities including shows, workshops, experiments, guided tours, microtalks, games, and debates were carried out by 400 people from 140 institutions.

-In this context, a group of PHOTOTHERAPORT researchers from IBEC and IIBB-CSIC performed a hands-on activity entitled “Light as a mechanism to help solving health problems: bioengineering applied to photopharmacology”.
+In this context, on Saturday 8 June, a group of PHOTOTHERAPORT researchers from IBEC and IIBB-CSIC performed a hands-on activity entitled “Light as a mechanism to help solving health problems: bioengineering applied to photopharmacology”.
 The objective was to explain the basis of photopharmacology, what is the project about and what are the objectives.

 Also, they could observe samples of mice hippocampal area of the brain under the microscope while an audio recording hippocampal brain activity was being played (these kind of audios are recorded during experiments that require electrode implantation).
 Finally, they also touched and observed a real size brain human maquette to learn about the different parts and its functions.